lebe1/LettucePrevent/README.md

 <img src="./visualizations/NumberLogitsProcessor.gif" alt="Alt Text" style="width:70%; height:auto;">

-Scroll to the bottom to watch each single slide of this GIF.
+Scroll to the bottom to see each slide of this GIF.

 ### Installation
 Install all necessary packages via the `requirements.txt` from the repository: